ai-dynamo/examples/basics/multistage_pipeline/README.md

 # Multi-Stage Pipeline Example

-This example demonstrates a multi-stage text processing pipeline that combines the simplicity of the simple_pipeline example with the distributed architecture of the disagg_skeleton example.
+This example demonstrates a multi-stage text processing pipeline that combines the simplicity of the [simple_pipeline example](../simple_pipeline/README.md) with advanced distributed architecture patterns.

 ## Architecture